 A: Although no drug or supplement can maximize your immune system and make it run perfectly, you can take steps to optimize how well yours works.

-A: To help keep your immune system strong, focus on exercise, diet and nutrition, and manage your mental health and stress levels.
-An exciting amount of work is going on in each of these areas that has proven that, like other physiologic systems, with the right information you can train and maintain your immune system for optimal health.
+A: Unfortunately — and despite what you might hear or read on the internet — there are no quick fixes to boost our immune health.
+The good news, however, is that we can gain immune strength by focusing on exercise, diet and nutrition, and managing our mental health and stress levels.
+An exciting amount of work is going on in each of these areas proving that, like other physiologic systems, you can train and maintain your immune system for optimal health.

-It’s essential that each of these critical areas — diet, exercise, and stress reduction — be optimized to achieve improved health.
+It’s essential that each of these critical areas be optimized to achieve improved health.